Removing broken files using Ultrasonics

 12. Documentation:

 It's important to note that ultrasonic file retrieval requires skill and experience, and not all broken files can be retrieved successfully.
-In some cases, bypassing the file or considering alternative treatment options may be more appropriate.
-Always prioritize patient safety and the preservation of tooth structure throughout the procedure.
+In some cases, bypassing the file with D-finders or considering alternative treatment options may be more appropriate.
+Always prioritise patient safety and the preservation of tooth structure throughout the procedure.